SamueleGerminiani/usm-t/README.md

 ```

 - Define the usecases to run for this test (must be defined above)
-- They will appear in the summary report in the same order as in this xml
+- They will appear in the summary report in alphabetical order

 ```xml